 Listed below are some combinations of symptoms associated with Behavior changes, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 Treatment plans for behavior changes are individualized depending on the cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the underlying or associated cause and helps to moderate behavior so a person can function effectively and lead as active and normal a ...Behavior changes Treatments
+Treatment generally involves a multifaceted plan that addresses the underlying or associated cause and helps to moderate behavior so a person can function effectively and lead as active and normal a life as ...Behavior changes Treatments

 Review further information on Behavior changes Treatments.